Use Lymwave with Claude Code through MCP

 Explore Lymwave workflows for SEO, AEO, and GEO

-Use the dashboard for planning and reporting, and follow Claude Code MCP testing for terminal-first content work.
+Use the dashboard for planning and reporting, and follow the Claude Code MCP workflow for terminal-first content work.